2010 New York Giants season

-The 2010 New York Giants season was the 86th season for the team in the National Football League (NFL) and the team's inaugural season in New Meadowlands Stadium.
+The 2010 season was the New York Giants' 86th in the National Football League (NFL) and their first season playing home games at New Meadowlands Stadium.
+This was the Giants' seventh season under head coach Tom Coughlin.
 The Giants were looking to improve on their 8–8 finish in 2009 and to return to the playoffs after missing the postseason.
 Although New York was able to improve on their record and finish 10–6, the team was eliminated from postseason contention on the regular season's final day.
 The Giants dedicated their 2010 season to the memory of Bob Sheppard, the team's public address announcer from 1956 to 2005, who died on July 11, 2010.